SamOphis/rustic/README.md

 `--release` option to apply many different optimizations.
 The project can be run with `cargo run`, however this is unnecessary if using a pre-built release.

+## First Iteration
 The first iteration of this project is just a generic image server.
 When paired with a compatible uploader executable, an image is uploaded to a given site (when authorized) and gets given a unique identifier and URL to accompany it, which can then be embedded anywhere for any amount of time.
 Images will never expire unless manually deleted.

+**Note:** Media files, so far, are PNG images with base64 random ID's.
+ID's are bounded to 64^8 which is more images than you could ever hope of exhausting.
+They're stored in a `media` directory which must be created in the application working directory beforehand.
+Future iterations/versions of Rustic will be way more configurable and automated, with more media types supported too (video, audio, etc.)